 No's are also rarely personal.
 “It's just a question of fit,” says Kuo Yi.
 “A lot of the times it's on timing, and the fund may not be at the stage of investing what you're doing or what you want to do.”

 The name of the game here is to cast a wider net (properly researched, of course) and stretch out to as many corners as you can - at the very least, founders should aim to talk to at least 30 investors.
 If you've talked to less than 10, you just haven't talked to enough.

-*Bonus: Investors change their mind all the time as their worldview widens.
+*Bonus: Investors change their minds all the time as their worldview widens.
 Just because you receive a no, it doesn't mean it's a no forever.
 It's more than okay to do follow-ups and send updates.